kevsiraki/FlappyBird/gamedir/txt files/readme.txt

 	   0.6 - added clouds
 	   0.7 - restart abilities using .bat files
 	   0.8 - added more detail to bird
+	   0.9 - added an option to save the users last score in a .txt file.

 description = a pretty awesome re-creation of Flappy Bird using Python.
 I work diligently to add new features and fix issues with the program.